-- Draper James: Reese Witherspoon’s store is a must stop even if you aren’t into gingham and pink.
+- Draper James: Reese Witherspoon’s store in the 12South area is a must-stop even if you aren’t into gingham and pink.
 The store itself is cute and usually has sweet tea to give to their window shoppers.

-- White’s Mercantile: quirky general store!
+- White’s Mercantile: quirky general store in 12South!
 All the cute things!
 Go!

 - ABLE: my literal new obsession.
 This store is in the Nations so it’s kind of a hike, but so worth it, because all the goods are made by women who have overcome extreme adversity and extraordinary circumstances like human trafficking and abuse.
 And the goods are of really high quality and so beautiful.
 I have a ring from there that I am obsessed with.